shawnbrown/how-to-install/pip_on_linux.rst

 .. meta::
     :description: Instructions for installing pip on Linux.
-    :keywords: how to install pip, linux
+    :keywords: how to install pip, from source, linux
     :author: Shawn Brown